axocomm/rupervisor/README.md

 - Logging
 - DSL improvements, including
-    - Setting a single action for multiple exit codes
     - Setting actions based on output content as well?
     - Better syntax for running subsequent `Scenario`s
     - Ability to pass arguments and/or provide rules for generating them on subsequent runs
-    - Ability to pass blocks as handlers
-      - Also binding of output and exit code for custom exit handlers?
+    - Binding of output and exit code for Block Actions?
     - Renaming `Scenario` to something more appropriate?
 - Actual error handling
-- Ability to dump evaluated `Ruperfile` to some easily-readable format
 - Ability to define scenarios elsewhere and include them (even if it's just a friendlier DSL method for `require_relative`)
 - Ability to pipe stderr or stdout to actions
-- Addressing code style concerns
 - Cleanup/atexit actions
 - Lazy evaluation for computing things during actual scenario execution